SAP-samples/abap-platform-rap630/README.md

 4. Pull changes.
 5. Use mass activation to activate the objects that have been imported in step 3.
 6. Publish the service binding `ZRAP630UI_SHOP_O4_SOL`.

+   After you have performed the aforementioned steps you can continue to download the solution package of the extension project **ZRAP630_SOL_EXT**.

+   Since these are stored for technical reasons in another Github repository **abap-platform-rap630-ext** you have to to download the source from that repository 'https://github.com/SAP-samples/abap-platform-rap630-ext'.

 </details>